sparkbox/bios/README.md

 ## **Drew Clemens - Sparkbox - UX Director**
 As Director of User Experience for Sparkbox, Drew is a steadfast voice for creating usable and useful work.
 With background in design, content strategy, and project management, Drew capitalizes on a love for people and content to drive projects toward clear communication.
 He has made a living on empathy, charm, and an uncanny ability for telling bad jokes.

-## **Philip Zastrow - Sparkbox - Developer**
+## **Philip Zastrow - Sparkbox - Frontend Designer**
-Harboring a powerful need to push pixels and punch code, Philip is a designer and developer that needs a healthy mixture of both.
+Harboring a powerful need to push pixels and punch code, Philip is a designer and developer who needs a healthy mixture of both.
 At [Sparkbox](https://seesparkbox.com), Philip’s title may be Frontend Designer, but around the office he is known as the Sassmaster.
-But that term isn’t because of sarcastic wit, rather it’s for Philip’s depth of knowledge and love for all things CSS.
+That term isn’t because of sarcastic wit; rather, it’s for Philip’s depth of knowledge and love for all things CSS.
 Philip loves tinkering with new concepts and discovering unique solutions, all while dancing at his standing desk.

 ## **Rob Tarr - Sparkbox - Developer**
 Rob is a developer at Sparkbox in Dayton, Ohio.
 He spends his days writing JavaScript, HTML, CSS, and building tools that help make the Internet a better place for everyone.
 Rob also co-leads [GemCityJS](http://gemcityjs.com), a local JavaScript meetup.
 When not at work, Rob can usually be found hanging out with his wife and kids, building Node powered robots, or out somewhere on a bike.